awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

 ### Step B1: Add a Build Spec File to the Source Code<a name="sample-elastic-beanstalk-codepipeline-prepare"></a>

-In this step, you create and add a build spec file to the code you created in [Create the Source Code](#sample-elastic-beanstalk-prepare-source)\.
+In this step, you create and add a buildspec file to the code you created in [Create the Source Code](#sample-elastic-beanstalk-prepare-source)\.
 You then upload the source code to an Amazon S3 input bucket or a CodeCommit or GitHub repository\.

 1. Create a file named `buildspec.yml` with the following contents\.
 Store the file in the `(root directory name)/my-web-app` directory\.